Australia in 1942 as Described to USA servicemen

 Another excellent novel involving the field hospitals and nurses on the Western Front is The Bishops Girl by Rebecca Burns.
 You can see my review here.

 Personal Note: One battle name in particular gave me an irrational start: The Menin Road.
 As a child in New Zealand I lived on a quiet suburban street called Menin Road.
 The streets all around bore names which I later learnt to be battles of that terrible war.
-It’s curious to think that as I played games on the neat lawns I had no idea across the other side of the world so many thousands had died by the original Menin Road that their number will never be known.
+It’s curious to think that as I played games on the neat lawns, I had no idea across the other side of the world so many thousands had died by the original Menin Road that their number will never be known.

 Mark is guardian and blundering typist for Mawson, one of this bright world’s few published bears.